Hotmoka/hotmoka/README.md

 situations enumerated above.

-In order to understand the use of node decorators and appreciate their existence, let us write a Java class that creates a `MemoryBlockchain` node, hence initially empty;
+In order to understand the use of node decorators and appreciate their existence, let us write a Java class that creates a `MemoryNode`, hence initially empty;
 then it initializes the node; subsequently it installs our `family-0.0.1.jar` file in the node and finally creates two accounts in the node.
 We stress the fact that these actions